 In 2013, she joined the Teatrul de Balet Sibiu, in Romania.
 Upon her return to the States, she began her teaching career and continued dancing as a guest artist with Portland Ballet and other companies and schools across the Seacoast.
 As a teacher now for 7 years, she enjoys training dancers of all ages in both classical and contemporary ballet.

-Ballet IIIB, Ballet IIIA, Ballet V
+Contemporary II, Ballet IIIB, Ballet IIIA, Ballet IVB

 Moriah started dancing when she was 8 years old and trained at Sole City Dance, then called Rochester Creative Arts Center.
 Her main focus was ballet & she trained heavily in that discipline in the beginning.
 Moriah danced with Northeastern Ballet Theatre for a couple years and was in many of NBT’s full-length ballet productions during that time.
 She has performed in numerous productions of “The Nutcracker” throughout the area, dancing many roles including soloist roles such as Snow Queen & Dew Drop Fairy.
 Once becoming more involved in the modern/contemporary dance world, she performed with SONARdance for a few years performing throughout the Seacoast and in NY.